MDMafriChowdhury/Web-Based-Face-Recognition-Attendance-System-Using-Flask-App-and-YOLO-model/README.md

 - A user cannot check in twice.
 - A user cannot check out without checking in.

+# View Reports:

+- Go to the reports page: https://<YOUR_PC_IP>:5000/reports

+- Use the filters to select a user or date range.

+- Click "Fetch Report" to see the data on the page.

+- Click "Download PDF" to save the same report as a PDF.

 # Technologies Used

 Flask – Web framework for backend logic